chataignault/gas_demand_forecast/README.md

 for instance the 2018 cold-wave dubbed "Beast from the East".
 Therefore **meteorological data** like the presence of an anticyclone could be relevant.

+> [!NOTE]
+> Including external data would take more than 90 minutes which is the given time for the assignment.